 Severe weather: building resilience and securing it properly

-July 14, 2021 will not be forgotten in a hurry at the Schloss Georgshausen golf course in Germany: The storm “Bernd” began on this day.
+In Germany, July 14, 2021, at the Schloß Georgshausen golf course will not be forgotten in a hurry: On this day, the storm “Bernd” took its beginning.
 The flood disaster in the Ahr Valley claimed 184 lives in Germany alone.
 The economic damage cannot be foreseen to this day.
 According to Robert Paas, insurance specialist, from the point of view of the insurance companies, total damage of 33 billion euros has accumulated.
 Large parts of the Schloss Georgshausen golf course were flooded, and the paths and bunkers in particular were badly damaged by the water masses.

 Floods on golf courses are increasing